-Out-of-school youth are defined as 16-21 year olds who have dropped out of school, or who are within the compulsory age of school attendance but have not attended for a calendar quarter, or who are a low-income individual who is deficient in basic skills or LEP and not attending any school but has received a diploma, subject to the juvenile justice system, a low-income youth who is pregnant or parenting, a homeless, runaway, or foster child who is not attending school, or a low-income individual who requires assistance in completing an education program or to secure or hold a job.
-In-school youth are youth aged 14-21 who are low-income and deficient in basic skills or LEP, or homeless, a runaway, or a foster child, or pregnant or parenting, or an offender, or an individual who requires additional help to complete an education program or to secure a job.
-Up to 5 percent of the participants in each local area may be individuals who are not low-income with respect to the individuals for whom low-income is a requirement for eligibility under this section.
-The committee believes that students should be able to be served during school hours to provide drop out prevention counseling and programs, in addition to before and after school and in the summer.
-Statewide activities may include conducting evaluations, research and demonstration projects; providing incentive grants to local areas for regional cooperation and for exemplary performance providing technical assistance and capacity building to local areas, one stop partners, and eligible providers; operating a fiscal and management accountability information system; carrying out monitoring and oversight activities; providing additional assistance to local areas that have high concentrations of eligible; supporting the development of alternative programs and other activities; and supporting the provision of core services.
-Only 5 percent of the money can be used for administrative activities.
+An out-of-school youth is defined as any 16-21 year old who has dropped out school, or who is within the compulsory age of school attendance but has not attended for a calendar quarter; who is a low-income individual who is deficient in basic skills or Limited English Proficient (LEP) and is not attending any school but has received a diploma, subject to the juvenile justice system; a low-income youth who is pregnant or parenting, a homeless, runaway, or foster child who is not attending school; or a low-income individual who is not attending school and who requires assistance in completing an education program or to secure or hold a job.
+In-school youth are defined as youth ages 14-21 who are low-income and deficient in basic skills or LEP, or homeless, a runaway, or a foster child, or pregnant or parenting, an offender, or an individual who requires additional help to complete an education program or to secure a job.
+Up to 5 percent of the participants in each local area may be individuals who are not low-income, with respect to the individuals for whom low-income is a requirement for eligibility under this section.
+The committee believes that students should be able to be served during school hours to provide drop out prevention counseling and programs, in addition to before and after school, and in the summer.
+Statewide activities may include conducting evaluations, research and demonstration projects; providing incentive grants to local areas for regional cooperation and for exemplary performance; providing technical assistance and capacity building to local areas, one stop partners, and eligible providers; operating a fiscal and management accountability information system; carrying out monitoring and oversight of activities; providing additional assistance to local areas that have high concentrations of eligible participants; supporting the development of alternative programs and other activities; supporting the provision of core services; and supporting family literacy.
+Only 5 percent of the State money can be used for administrative activities.
 The committee carefully considered the implications of any proposed changes to the definition of administrative cost.
-Members of the committee strongly urge the Department of Labor to work the States, localities, and other system stakeholders in consideration of any changes to the existing regulatory definition of administrative cost. istrative cost.
+Members of the committee strongly urge the Department of Labor to work with States, local workforce areas, and other system stakeholders in consideration of any changes to the existing regulatory definition of administrative cost to ensure ongoing quality of pro- The purposes remain the same as current law.
+Local programs are to provide an assessment of the academic levels, skill levels, and service needs of each participant, basic skills, as well as occupational skills, prior work experience, employability, interests and aptitudes.
+This bill adds activities leading to the attainment of a secondary school diploma or its equivalent, and effective connections to employers in the State, in sectors of the local and regional labor markets that are experiencing high growth in employment opportunities.
+The program elements must include a priority on exposing youth to technology and nontraditional jobs, and may use techniques such as on-the-job training, or opportunities to acquire financial literacy skills.